ivukotic/v4A/README.md

 Varnish is a reverse http proxy.
 It is meant to cache accesses to one application/server.
 For this purpose it is sufficient to use RAM for caching.
 Even a single core and 3 GB of RAM will work well and have a very high cache hit rate, but if you can, optimal would be 4 cores and 32GB RAM.
 Caching CVMFS accesses will benefit from even more RAM.

-We support use of Varnish for Frontier accesses and for CVMFS accesses.
-We don't want to serve both of them with the same Varnish instance.
-Varnish for Frontier should be listening on port 6082 and Varnish for CVMFS should listen on port 6081.
+Varnish for CVMFS should listen on port 6081.

 ## Setting it up